Code1Here/Stock-Data/README.md

 # Stock Trading Data

 This is my first python app & it is a web scraping applicatoin collecting useful data on stocks from the Yahoo Finance domain.
+What this application acheives thus far **12/18/2022** is to:
+1. Calculate the volume percentage change above or below the average volume on any given day
+2. Print the earnings date, which traders use to bet on a security's price direction

-I find value in metrics such as:
+*I find value in metrics such as: *
 + Forward P/E
 + Price-to-Sales
 + PEG Ratio